viamrobotics/docs/docs/ml/vision/classification.md

 )

-// Grab the camera from the robot cameraName := "cam1" // make sure to use the same component name that you have in your robot configuration myCam, err := camera.FromRobot(robot, cameraName) if err != nil {
+// Grab the camera from the robot cameraName := "cam1" // make sure to use the same component name that you have in your machine configuration myCam, err := camera.FromRobot(robot, cameraName) if err != nil {
   logger.Fatalf("cannot get camera: %v", err)